smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 Action Plan For Networking Events Or Workshops:
 Event 1:  - I am attending for my current job: ![MongoDB.local Sydney](https://www.mongodb.com/events/mongodb-local/sydney)
  In my current job, the software application the company supplies uses a MongoDB database.
 My knowledge about MongoDB is limited to how our services use and relate to it and from what the companies Dev team have explained to me.
- Even though I am just starting out on my full stack development journey, my particular interest is in the backend area of development (databases, API etc), so from the different workshops available I am curious to find out how MongDB is being used more widely in the industry.
+ Even though I am just starting out on my full stack development journey, my particular interest is in the back end area of development (databases, API etc), so from the different workshops available I am curious to find out how MongDB is being used more widely in the industry.

 Action Plan 1:
- - Workshops I plan to attend are 'Methodology and Principles of Data Modelling for MongDB' + 'Building event-driven applications with Atlas Stream Processing', im hoping these workshops will provide insite and knowledge into some of the features mongoDB offer that I might be able to bring to our team at work.
+ - Workshops I plan to attend are 'Methodology and Principles of Data Modelling for MongDB' + 'Building event-driven applications with Atlas Stream Processing', im hoping these workshops will provide insight and knowledge into some of the features mongoDB offer that I might be able to bring to our team at work.
  - Networking side of the event, I would like to speak to some developers and find out how they use MongDB and in general what they do, the applications they work on and how they started out in the industry.
 As im trying to start out in this industry, id like to speak to some experienced developers on how they did it and their advice on what to do / not to do.

 Event 2:  - Online workshop Coder Academy, 20th June 2024, 6pm: 'Interviews, Preparation and How to get the most out of them!' - this is a webinar with a experienced software engineer who is experienced in helping other developers land new jobs, skills or promotions.

 Action Plan 2:
- - Being that I have not had to many different jobs and therefore not done many interviews, my action plan here is to note down with great detail, his experienced guidance on how we should conduct ourself , how we should show our skills to prospective employers in both technical and non technical areas for software development jobs.
+ - Being that I have not had to many different jobs and therefore not done many interviews, my action plan here is to note down with great detail, his experienced guidance on how we should conduct ourselves, how we should show our skills to prospective employers in both technical and non technical areas for software development jobs.
 Looking forward to this and knowing 'How To Stand Out Among The Crowd' when it comes to interviewing for a new position.

-Event 3:  - Looking forward in the future to any Coder Academy meetups or industry speaker workshops for Sydney students (none to date!).
+Event 3:  - Looking forward in the future to any Coder Academy meet ups or industry speaker workshops for Sydney students (none to date!).

 Action Plan 3:
  - For any workshops from industry speakers, Im very interested to know their roles and daily tasks as a developer and where they feel the industry in moving in the future.
 Then what they are looking for in starting out junior developers and any advice they can offer.